Preparation steps of Temae for Furo

 Take the Chasen with the right hand and stir the water in the Chawan gently from the right side down to the left and back.
 Put the Chasen down facing to the right.
 Hold the Chawan steady with the left hand.
 Lift the Chasen with the right hand and slowly bring it up and turning it at the same time in order to check all the tines of the whisk.
 Look closely to make sure the Chasen is clean and in perfect condition.
 Bring it down again and stir again from right to left and back.
 Put the Chasen down on the right for one moment and repeat two times more.
 Next, whisk the water to warm up and make the tines soft so that they won’t break while whisking the powdered green-tea with the water later on.
 Finish by drawing a の (No) shape in the water and place the Chasen next to the Natsume again.

 Pick up the Chawan and place it on the palm of the left hand.
 Holding the Chawan with two hands, slowly tilt the Chawan in an anticlockwise motion three times to warm the tea-bowl.
-Next, discard the water into the Kensui with the left hand only, take the Chawan with the right hand and put it down in front of the knees again.
+Next, discard the water into the Kensui with the left hand only.
+Bring it back to chest-level and pick up the Chakin with your right hand, lay it over the edge of the Chawan and whipe to the right three times to come back to the starting point.
+Now place the Chakin on the bottom and whipe it in a ゆ (yu) shape.
+Remove the Chakin and place it on the lit of the Mizusashi again.
+Take the Chawan with the right hand and put it down in front of the knees again.

 With the right hand take the Chashaku from the Natsume and pick up the Natsume with the left hand from the side.
 Bring the Natsume in front of the chest, hold the Chashaku with only the little and ring fingers so the other two fingers and the thumb are free to take the lit from the Natsume.
 Place the lit next to the Chawan on the right.
 Bring the Natsume closer to the Chawan and scoop one-and-a-half spoons of powdered Macha into the Chawan.
 Bring the Natsume closer to the chest again.
 Smoothen out the powdered Macha in the Chawan and tap the Chashaku twice on the edge of the Chawan in order to remove some Macha which might still be stuck to it.
 Put the lit back on the Natsume, place it back by the Mizusashi and the Chashaku on top of it.